miskhill/Supabase-and-React/README.md

 React - using the useNavigate hook to navigate between pages
       - useParams - to get the id of the selected smoothie
+      - pre-populate the edit form with the smoothie details

 SupaBase - setting up the database and using the supabase client to query the database